 Prerequisites: JAPN-101 or two (2) years of high school study.
+Credit, three hours.

 JAPN-201.
 INTERMEDIATE JAPANESE LANGUAGE AND CULTURE I

 Students will continue to expand on the basic skills acquired in 101 and 102 and acquire more complex skills.
 They will also continue to study and appreciate the customs, mores, and contributions of the culture.
 Lab instruction required.